ARL-UTEP-OC/ecel/README.md

 ## System Requirements
 ECEL has been tested on:
 * Kali Linux 2016.2, both 32 and 64-bit
-* Ubuntu 16.04 LTS 64-bit, but see caveat below
+* Ubuntu 16.04 LTS 64-bit*, but see caveat below

-ECEL must be run as root.
+*ECEL must be run as root.
 In order for the task bar status icon to function properly, you must also be logged in as root.

 ## Installation
 To install ECEL, run `./install.sh`.
 A internet connection is required for installation.